Moe Burtschy

 After two victories in seven relief stints in April and early May, Burtschy was optioned to the Portland Beavers of the Pacific Coast League by the relocated Kansas City Athletics in May 1955, and he posted an effective 3.02 earned run average in 29 games to earn another audition with parent Kansas City for 1956.
 He put up a 3–1 record in 21 games during the season's early weeks, hurling for a second-division team.
 On May 29, 1956, he pitched two innings of hitless relief against the White Sox, then fell apart in the 12th, yielding three walks and a sacrifice to give Chicago a 7–4 win.
-His last appearance for the Athletics came on June 9; despite facing the minimum three batters and holding Baltimore off the scoreboard, he allowed two hits, but each Oriole baserunner was erased caught stealing on throws from Athletics' catcher Joe Ginsberg.
+His last appearance for the Athletics came on June 9; despite facing the minimum of three batters and holding Baltimore off the scoreboard, he allowed two hits, but each Oriole baserunner was erased caught stealing on throws from Athletics' catcher Joe Ginsberg.
 Five days later, he was traded with outfielder Bill Renna to the New York Yankees in a four-player deal that brought veteran first baseman Eddie Robinson back to the Athletics.
 The Yankees sent Burtschy back to Triple-A, where he played for two years before retiring from the game.

 In his 90-game MLB career, Burtschy compiled a 10–6 record, with 97 strikeouts, a 4.71 ERA, and four saves in 1851/3 innings pitched.
 After retiring, he worked as a freight salesman in the trucking industry.

 In November 1999 Burtschy joined Lou Limmer, Gus Zernial, Forrest "Spook" Jacobs, Joe Astroth, Art Ditmar and Joe DeMaestri for a reunion of members of the 1954 Philadelphia Athletics.
 The event was organized by the Philadelphia Athletics Historical Society.